Yakoob-Khan/Busking/README.md

 Xingran Zhuang '19, Rafi Khaled '20 , Tianxing Dai '20, Chikezie Onungwa '20, Yakoob Khan '21

 ## Acknowledgments
-We have to thank Tim, our TA and the entire cs52 team for organizing such an amazing class and helping us make this project a success and something that we are proud to display to others.
+We have to thank Tim for teaching us web-dev this term!
+Hat's off to all the hard work of the TA's for making CS 52 such an amazing and supportive class.
+It helped us make this project from the ground-up a success and something that we are proud to display to others after this class.